kiwindyy/CityCouncilAttendance/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the ChatGPT 4o, specifically to help generate the graphs in paper.qmd and how to cite references in a qmd file.
+Aspects of the code were written with the help of the ChatGPT 4o, specifically to help generate the graphs, clean data, and test data.
+More details can be found in the 'llm' folder located in 'other' folder.